TheAcharya/Airlift/tests/README.md

 # Airlift Tests

-This directory contains real API tests for Airlift that actually interact with Airtable and Dropbox services.
+This directory contains tests for Airlift, including comprehensive local tests and integration tests that interact with Airtable and Dropbox services.

 ## Setup